k2052/developer.2052.me/source/partials/about.md

 Promises open up a whole knew world to you but it is a whole new world you can quickly destroy.
-Because when you have 18 models and 40 views and all those views are listening for changes and soon you got more lines of code listening for other code  than you have code.
-So you start to wonder, maybe promises aren't such a good idea after all.
+Because when you have 18 models and 40 views and all those views are listening for changes; you quickly have more lines of code listening for other code than you have code.
+You start to wonder, maybe promises aren't such a good idea after all.
 Maybe you just replaced callback hell with another level of hell; one full of broken promises.